Facility non-emergency

 Capital construction projects

-Arts and Innovation Academic Building
+CoStar Center for Arts and Innovation

-Positioned on the southeast corner of Broad and Belvidere streets, across from the ICA at the Markel Center at VCU and steps away from Fortune 500 companies and local startups, a new AIAB will provide a launchpad for critical digital and creative economy initiatives both on campus and in the city.
+Positioned on the southeast corner of Broad and Belvidere streets, across from the ICA at the Markel Center at VCU and steps away from Fortune 500 companies and local startups, a new CCAI will provide a launchpad for critical digital and creative economy initiatives both on campus and in the city.
 A new building will optimize VCU’s arts innovation programs by bringing them together under one roof.